sagemath/trac_to_gh/Issue 4283.md

 # Issue 4283: [with proto-patch]A Speed-up Patch for NTL's ZZXFactoring.c

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4283

 Original creator: anovocin